Vaccinate Your Pets with Us

 Puppies and kittens start receiving vaccinations as young as six-eight weeks of age.
 These vaccines continue every three to four weeks until your pet is around four months old.
 Young pets receive vaccinations more often to provide extra protection as they transition from their mother's antibodies to their own.
 After their initial vaccinations, your pet may receive shots every year to three years depending on the vaccine.
 In some cases, your veterinarian may perform a titer test to see if your pet is immune to a specific disease so you can skip a new dose of the vaccination.

 Types of Vaccinations

 There are two types of animal vaccinations: core and non-core.
 Core vaccines are those that are recommended for all pets.
 Some of these include parvo, distemper, hepatitis, and rabies.
-In most locations, the rabies vaccination is law.
+In most locations, the rabies vaccination is legally required.
 Pet owners can be fined if they do not keep their pet's vaccinations for rabies up-to-date.
 Non-core vaccines are those that aren’t required, but are recommended depending on where you live, the animals your pet is exposed to and your pet’s lifestyle.
-Some non-core vaccines include leptospirosis, Lyme disease and canine influenza.
+Some non-core vaccines include leptospirosis, Bordetella, Lyme disease, and canine influenza.

 Don’t Risk Your Pet’s Health

-For more information on the types of vaccinations your pet needs or to schedule an appointment for an exam, contact the Prospect Park Animal Clinic in Brooklyn at (718) 768-6125.
+For more information on the types of vaccinations your pet needs or to schedule an appointment for an exam, contact Prospect Park Animal Clinic at (718) 768-6125.